 5. Batter Up

-Batter is a combination of flour and milk or water that coats the food.
+The batter is a combination of flour and milk or water that coats the food.
 Before dipping the tofu with the batter, make sure it is patted dry.
-Then dust the tofu in seasoned flour or starch before dipping it into the batter.
+Then dust the tofu with seasoned flour or starch before dipping it into the batter.
 Shake off any excess batter before putting the tofu in the pan.
 These Crispy Tofu Nuggets are dipped in batter before getting coated in corn flake crumbs while these Tofu Pakora are dipped in a batter made from chickpea flour.

 6. Frying Facts